qri-io/rfcs/text/0012-CLI-commands.md

 ### Synopsis

-Setup is the first command you run to get a fresh install of qri.
+Setup is the first command you run to get a fresh install of Qri.
 If you’ve never run qri before, you’ll need to run setup before you can do anything.

 Setup does a few things: